What is neuropathy?

 Infections and autoimmune disorders can also cause nerve damage, including a herpes virus infection, Lyme disease, and rheumatoid arthritis.

-Rather than simply masking your pain with medication, our staff of qualified medical professionals treat neuropathy at the source with electrochemical treatment.
+Rather than simply masking your pain with medication, our staff of qualified medical professionals treat the symptoms relating to neuropathy at the source with electrochemical treatment.
 This nonsurgical therapy combines injections of a Pharmaceutical Grade Nutrient Blend with electrical cell signaling to provide significant relief from your symptoms in 87% of cases.

 For solutions to your symptoms, schedule an appointment today.
 Call the office or book your visit online.